 The keep-to-let trend is becoming more and more popular among private homebuyers in the Netherlands.

 According to Kadaster (public land register), homeowners owned roughly 62.000 homes for keep-to-let, and 75.000 residences were purchased as an investment in the last ten years.
 However, the gap between these two property types is narrowing as keep-to-let grows and buy-to-let shrinks.
 In 2021, the change in the transfer tax from 2% to 8% reduced the number of buy-to-let transactions.
+In 2023, the transfer tax to buy to let increases to 10.1%.

 The most significant benefit of keeping your property is that the rental income is not taxed because the property moves from box 1 (taxable income: employment and owner-occupied home) to box 3 (capital tax: savings and investments).
 Also, keeping the property doesn't involve substantial additional costs.
 Furthermore, the rental property moves from box 1 (work and income) to box 3 (assets).